Noone2018b/SteamCMD-Syno-Guide/readme.md

 ## Set-up

+### Method 1 - Use Docker

 1. Install [Docker SteamCMD container (I used the **cm2network/steamcmd** one, others are available)](https://registry.hub.docker.com/r/cm2network/steamcmd) (direct SteamCMD installation on Synology DSM should also be possible - not yet tested).
 Use the Docker DSM GUI (Image > Add, from URL or downloaded file), or shell commands, to install.

 2. Mount external storage for the container.
 In the Docker DSM GUI this is under Container > Edit > Mount settings when container is NOT running.
 This is where you'll put the files on your NAS, e.g. the share `/docker/steam`.
 Without this everything will stay in the container (and may not be persistent with container restart), defaulting to the path `/home/steam/Steam/steamapps`.

+### Method 2 - Local install

+I tried this after already testing the Docker method, on the assumption it would be problematic - but it worked just as on a normal Linux machine, with the [standard installation method](https://danielgibbs.co.uk/2014/02/steamcmd/) (see also [the Valve guide](https://developer.valvesoftware.com/wiki/SteamCMD)).

+1. SSH into your NAS to get a terminal [see this guide if this doesn't mean anything to you](https://www.synoforum.com/resources/how-to-ssh-into-a-nas.76/).
+2. Create the install directory, the defult is `~/steamcmd`.
+3. Download the files `wget http://media.steampowered.com/installer/steamcmd_linux.tar.gz`.
+4. Untar `tar -xvzf steamcmd_linux.tar.gz`.
+5. Run `./steamcmd.sh +login anonymous`... if all is well this will launch an update process, and launch SteamCMD.

+**Note: I didn't try downloading with this instance of SteamCMD yet, although getting app info seems to work OK. **

 ## Basic use

-Via Docker DSM GUI
+Via Docker DSM GUI (i.e. via the Synology DSM web interface)

+1. Fire up Docker.
-1. Run Docker container.
+2. Run Docker container.
-2. Navigate to terminal tab.
+3. Navigate to terminal tab.
-3. Use this to run SteamCMD commands.
+4. Use this to run SteamCMD commands.

 Via terminal